Gamer-Kold/gamer-kold.github.io/content/blog/Once-Upon-A-Time.md

 "Oh, it's no problem."

-The girl does not reply.
+The girl did not reply.

 The boy paused for a moment.
 There is only the sound of breathing, and rain, and gunshots far off in the distance.